MobilePetroleum/angularjs-styleguide/README.md

 # AngularJS Style Guide

-*Opinionated AngularJS style guide for liberty seguros compania de seguros y reaseguros s.a. teams
+*Opinionated AngularJS style guide for Liberty Seguros Compania de Seguros y Reaseguros S.A. (lu.pl) teams

 If you are looking for an opinionated style guide for syntax, conventions, and structuring AngularJS applications, then step right in.
 These styles are based on my development experience with [AngularJS](//angularjs.org), presentations, [Pluralsight training courses](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.